pilm-bioinformatics/pilmbc211-rnaseq-i/content/basics/nextflow/_index.en.md

 Nextflow is the most user-friendly workflow to find out why something is not working.

-In a case of an error, you will see RED text with the error that the tool found.
+In a case of an error, you will see RED text with the error that the tool produced.

 At the end, it will show the working directory, something like this:

 `/om/user/lpantano/test-pilm211/work/1a/2556d7bc7ff6773c41d37968e13f5f`

-In that folder you will find the next important files:
+In that folder you will find the most important files:

 * `.command.sh`: the command that produced the error
 * `.command.our/err/log`: information related to the error